Cray-HPE/docs-csm/operations/security_and_authentication/Backup_and_Restore_Vault_Clusters.md

         vault/cray-vault-2: vault-raft
     ```

-### Restore from a Backup
+## Restore from a backup

-4. Verify the backup being restored contains a manifest of resources and Restic volume backups.
+1. (`ncn-mw#`) Verify the backup being restored contains a manifest of resources and Restic volume backups.

     Object names will vary.